sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE/feature.md

 ## Your Commitment
-_Please indicate if you're willing to implement this feature._
+_Please indicate if you're willing to implement the feature if this suggestion is accepted._

 <!-- replace me -->